mlflow/mlflow/docs/source/llms/tracing/index.rst

 Retrieving a Specific Trace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve a specific trace by its request ID, use the ``get_trace`` method.
+To retrieve a specific trace by its request ID, use the :py:meth:`mlflow.client.MlflowClient.get_trace` method.
 This method returns the trace object corresponding to the given request ID.

 .. code-block:: python